First Hurricane Michael hammered the Panhandle. Now survivors fear fires, floods.

 For residents who are still wondering how their communities will recover, any more help is already long overdue.

-“There’s still tons of crap that needs to be done,” said Casey, rattling off the dollar amounts she has already spent to get equipment for her son to move some of the trees that toppled, or to re-erect the power lines that edge her property.
+“There’s still tons of crap that needs to be done,” said Casey, rattling off the dollar amounts she has already spent to get equipment for her son to move some of the trees that toppled, or to re-erect a beam on her property helping hold up power lines.
 But she doesn’t expect any more federal money — and even if it arrived, she noted, “I don’t like asking for anything.”

 There’s no way the repairs she identifies will happen before the storm season is finished, or perhaps even by the time the next one begins.
 Cyphers, the water management district director, said one of the enduring questions in the recovery will be the “human impact.”